joshdr83/GenX.jl/docs/src/User_Guide/model_input.md

 The `inertia_req.csv` file must include a column named `MW_s` with 8760 hourly values describing the minimum system inertia requirement in megawatt-seconds.
-Leading or trailing spaces and a UTF‑8 byte‑order mark in the header are ignored.
+Leading or trailing spaces and a UTF-8 byte-order mark in the header are ignored.
 Any additional columns are ignored.

 !!! note